 - Over medium high heat, add maple syrup to fry pan the bacon was cooked in and bring to simmer, add fresh lemon juice, then bacon and onion mixture; reduce liquid by half (to honey like consistency) approx 3-4 minutes, stirring.

-- Whisk in Swanson light Cream Starter and stir combine.
+- Whisk in half and half; stir combine.

 - Throw in the roasted nuts and coat with sauce.

 - Fill each acorn squash with filling.